VictorTruan/Teaching-HEIGVD-AIT-2019-Labo-Docker/rapport/rapport.md

 ```

 #### Task 4
-1) A VERIFIER
+1)
 ```
 Not the whole image was rebuilt, the first layer were able to be reused as nothing change before them.
 But when a layer change we can see that the building process can not use the old layer he has in cache and must rebuilt them.
-We can see that Step2 use a cahce and Step3 can not.
+We can see that Step2 use a cache and Step3 can not.
 ```
 ![](img/AIT_Labo04_Image13.png)
 ![](img/AIT_Labo04_Image14.png)